jaerrib/kadenz/README.md

 Kadenz was developed using the Django framework as my final project with [Coding Dojo](https://www.codingdojo.com/).
 It was planned as a fundraising web app for school groups, such as marching band boosters.
 Stretch goals and other functionality will likely be added in the future.

+### Test Server

+A live version of this application is running on [Python Anywhere](https://jaerrib.pythonanywhere.com/)

 ## MVP target

 - [x] User login and registration